navapbc/template-infra/infra/README.md

 }

 ```

-### modules/example/main.tf - Use var.prefix to uniquely name resources for parallel development.
+### modules/example/main.tf - Use var.prefix to uniquely name resources for parallel development

 ``` tf

 # Create the S3 bucket with a unique prefix from terraform.workspace.